 If you have a Tier 5 Temporary Worker Visa, we will need to see evidence that you are coming to the UK through an approved government-authorised exchange scheme.
 This visa allows the worker to do work experience, training, academic research or a fellowship, and to take part in an Overseas Government Language Programme.

 You will have to pay ‘overseas’ fees to enrol with us with a Tier 2 or Tier 5 visa.
-Unfortunately, you will not be eligible for any fee remissions.
+Unfortunately, you will not be eligible for any fee remission.

 If you are aged 16-18 and are the Child of a Diplomat, we will need to see your visa and your parent’s visa and proof of employment as a Diplomat.
 Your visa must cover you for the duration of the course.
 Once this is established, you may be able to study for free on a Further Education course.

-If you are aged 19+ and the child of a Diplomat, please contact our international team to discuss enrolling with us.
+If you are aged 19+ and the child of a Diplomat, please contact us to discuss enrolling with us.

-If you are aged 19 or older, and have lived in the UK/EU/EEA for 3 years or longer prior to the start date of your course, you can study most of our Entry Level, Level 1 or Level 2 courses with us for free.
+If you are aged 19 or older, and meet the residency requirements,, you can study most of our Entry Level, Level 1 or Level 2 courses with us for free.

 However, we will still need to check proof of income/employment, or evidence of benefits, if you are unemployed.

 If you are employed, we will need to see evidence of your gross annual wages.
-This could be 6 weeks of wage slips, if you are paid weekly, or 3 months of pay slips, if you are paid monthly or a Universal Credit Statement within 3 months of the start date of your course, or a current employment contract, which states your gross monthly/annual wages.
+This could be 4 weeks of wage slips, if you are paid weekly, or your current payslip, if you are paid monthly or your current JSA/ESA/IS or Universal Credit Statement within 3 months of the start date of your course, or a current employment contract, which states your gross monthly/annual wages.

 If you are unemployed, we will need to see evidence of your benefit/s no older than 3 months prior to the start date of your course.